-As a general rule, this kind of agreement must have been entered into before the candidate's admission is approved, or immediately afterwards.
+Generally, this kind of agreement must have been entered into before the candidate's admission is approved, or immediately afterwards.

 Section 6-4.
 Admission decision

 Applicants must normally apply for admission to the PhD programme within three (3) months of the start of the funding.